zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    *Color Correction* panel

-To start the procedure, it is necessary to select one or multiple objects and then press *create cc setup* within the *Color Correction* panel.
+To start the procedure, select one or multiple objects and press *create cc setup*.
+The setup is non-destructive and uses a shared CC node group across selected materials.
+Node discovery is robust: materials are resolved by shader type and graph connections (not by fixed node names).

 .. _ColorCorrection02FIG: